w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 <%= activity_body %>
 {:/}

-Track the progress made towards your accessibility objectives according to the assigned responsibilities and established monitoring framework.
+Track the progress made towards your accessibility objectives according to the assigned responsibilities and planned schedule.
+Report successes and failures according to established monitoring framework.
 This includes progress on:

 * Web content accessibility
 * Implementation of procedures and policies